Our Board of Directors

 She is also an executive member of the Royal College of Nursing, taking responsibility for the development of delivery of local learning events across the Black Country.

-In view of the Covid-19 outbreak, members of the public are invited to attend the Trust's Virtual Public Meeting.
-If you would like to accept this invitation, please click on the link here to access the meeting.
-If you have any queries, please contact Natalie Grainger at firstname.lastname@example.org. .
+In view of the COVID-19 outbreak, members of the public are invited to attend the Trust's virtual public meeting.
+The next meeting will be on Wednesday 24 February and will take place on MS Teams.
+If you wish to attend, please click on the link here to the MS Teams broadcast meeting.

 |31 March||TBC||1.00pm - 3.30pm|